tamus-cyber/tamus-control-standards/docs/incident-notification/index.md

 ## Submitting Incident Notifications

-The information elements described in steps 1-5 below are required when notifying the System Office of Cybersecurity of an incident:
+The information elements described in steps 1-6 below are required when notifying Texas A&M System Cybersecurity of an incident:

 1. Identify the current level of impact on system member functions or services (Functional Impact)